Getting started with Webshell Behavior Detector

 • We recommend disabling it if you won't be using the service in the short term for the detection target.
 You won't be charged if you disable the detection target, and you can easily enable it again if needed.

-• If you remove a server from detection targets, then the agent's process is ended, but it won't be deleted.
-If you'd like to delete the agent from the server, then please refer to Delete agent.
+• If you remove a server from detection targets, the agent's process is ended, but it won't be deleted.
+To delete the agent from the server, see Delete agent.

 Cancel service